lacuna/bifurcan/doc/benchmarks.md

 ![](../benchmarks/images/map_construct.png)

-Due to its contiguous layout, `LinearMap` is significantly faster at iteration.
-Both `Map` and `IntMap` are around 2x faster than Clojure's map, due to a contiguous layout of entries and children within each node.
+Due to its contiguous layout, `LinearMap` is significantly faster at iteration.  `Map` is about 2x faster than Clojure's `PersistentHashMap` because of a contiguous layout within each node, and `IntMap` is somewhat slower due to the fact that it does an in-order traversal of entries.

 ![](../benchmarks/images/map_iterate.png)